 Requirements for the job

-You can only apply to be an on call firefighter during a recruitment period.
+You can only apply to be a firefighter during a recruitment period.

-Before you can apply to be an on call firefighter, you need to meet certain entry requirements.
+Before you can apply to be a firefighter, you need to meet certain entry requirements.
 You must:

 - be at least 18 on your first day of service